nathansheaouedraogo/bleach_cleanings_data_analysis/README.md

     >yyyy-mm-dd - yyyy-mm-dd.json
     >For experiments run on multiple days with non-unique file names:
     >yyyy-mm-dd - yyyy-mm-dd (x).json (note: 'x' is just a unique integer identifier. replace as needed.)
-2. Load your plotly dataset, zoom in to the desired peak(s).
+2. If show_raw_peak=True, load your plotly dataset, zoom in to the desired peak(s).
+Else continue to 3.
-3. Copy and paste the dictionary from the "COPY ME" heading into this file.
-Each nested dictionary should correspond to one dataset.
-Add or remove as necessary.
-You may use the "data_dict()" class to modify further down the line as needed.
+3. Copy and paste the dictionary from the "COPY ME" heading into this file. *Please read this subheading thoroughly before proceeding*

-4. On the graph, take note of a range which is a good APPROXIMATION of the background and append the start to 'background_start_datetime' and 'background_end_datetime' The values of the background are calculated as a mean.
+4. Under "condition", add an identifier for the peak.
+On the graph, take note of a range which is a good APPROXIMATION of the background and and the start to 'background_start_datetime' and 'background_end_datetime' The values of the background are calculated as a mean.
 Date values MUST BE THE FOLLOWING FORMAT: 'yyyy-mm-dd HH:MM:SS', where time is in 24hrs.

 5. Note the EXACT start AND end times of your peak and enter them in 'peak_start_datetime' and 'peak_end_datetime'.
 Date values MUST be the same format as in step 3.
 For the program to run as intended, background levels must be BELOW ALL VALUES in the decay!
 Worst case is the program runs and you get back faulty data, best case is the program crashes.
 Be careful and check the outputs!!

 6. When running the program, you will be prompted to open a file inside this directory.
-Select the file you just created, and fill out all the values.
-Remember to have correct syntax!
+Select the file you just created.

 ## COPY ME

-Add as many dicts as you want.
+Add as many dictionaries as needed, program will be okay with a minimum of one.
 Use proper JAVA syntax: encase strings with " " (unlike python, single ' ' are illegal in java) and remove all trailing commas (unlike python trailing ','  illegal if not followed by another entry).
 Rename "dict_1" to whatever identifier you wish for the dataset renaming anything else  will cause errors.
 Finally, adding or removing any key/value pairs inside nested dictionaries will break the program.

 ```
 {